areenkun/blog/urara/Eng/Git/Basics about Git/+page.svelte.md

 created: 2024-01-31
 tags: [Git, 'Tech', 'Eng']
 image: '/assets/banner/git.jpg'
+summary: Git a distributed version control system as opposed to a centralized version control system.
+This means that every developer’s computer stores the entire history (including all old versions) of the entire project!
+This is rather unlike tools like Google Drive or Dropbox, where old versions are stored on a remote server owned by someone else.
 ---

 > Git a distributed version control system as opposed to a centralized version control system.
 This means that every developer’s computer stores the entire history (including all old versions) of the entire project!
 This is rather **unlike tools like Dropbox, where old versions are stored on a remote server owned by someone else**.